revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 <blockquote>

 - Git repository refers to a folder/location where all the Git files are stored.
-- These files can either be stored on the local repository or on the remote repository.
+- These files can either be stored on the local repository or the remote repository.
 - The local repository is the folder inside your system where you will find one hidden folder named `.git`

 </blockquote>